GCSE: Errors and mistakes

 Teachers and pupils have the option to question exam results and have the scripts marked again if they feel the grade awarded does not reflect the pupil's ability and expectations; or if they review a copy of the script and notice a marking error.
 In recent years, there have been complaints that GCSEs and GCE A-Levels were marked unfairly.
 (In 2012, for the first time in the history of the exams, the proportion of all GCSEs awarded an A*–C grade fell).

 This can be seen as, in general, more appeals being submitted each year; however, the appeals rarely result in any grade changes as only 182 out of 6.2 million (0.003%) grades were changed in England in 2018, with most upheld appeals ending in no change of marks.

 In one incident concerning the 2016 GCSE biology exam, there were complaints about the apparent lack of biology content in the exam.
 One of the questions in the biology exam asked students to define an "independent company", which some students perceived to be a business studies question.

 The May 2017 English literature exam (under the regulation of OCR) wrongly implied that Tybalt, a character in Romeo and Juliet, was not a Capulet.
 This serious flaw in the question confused many of the students.
 OCR accepted responsibility and claimed no pupil would be disadvantaged.
 The question was worth 40 marks, a relatively large number of marks.

 In 2022, advance information was given by examination boards to students, providing them with information on what topics would or would not be on the exam.
 However, in the Physics paper 1 exam, a topic that was stated as "Not Assessed" came up; AQA accepted the mistake and awarded all students the full 9 marks to the question.
-Also, in 2022, a question on one of the higher Maths papers was leaked hours before students sat them.
+Also in 2022, a question on one of the higher Maths papers was leaked hours before students sat them.
 The exam board Edexcel apologised and conducted a full investigation.

 Cancellations

-In 2020 as a result of the COVID-19 pandemic, GCSE examinations, along with all other May and June exams that year were cancelled.
+In 2020, as a result of the COVID-19 pandemic, GCSE examinations, along with all other May and June exams that year were cancelled.
 The government announced that GCSE and A-level grades would be awarded through teachers' assessments based on mock exams, coursework and other available evidence, moderated by a statistical standardisation model developed by Ofqual.
 This is the first cancellation of GCSEs since they were introduced.

 An algorithm for deciding grades was originally introduced by Ofqual, which got used for A-Level grades.
 However, this caused backlash, causing the government to ultimately replace the algorithm with Center Assessed Grades for GCSEs on 17 August.

-In 2021, GCSEs, along with A-level and AS exams, were cancelled again due to the pandemic and replaced with teacher assessed grades.
+In 2021, GCSEs, along with A-level and AS exams, were cancelled again owing to the pandemic and replaced with teacher assessed grades.
 The grades were decided based on previous mock exams, homework, classwork, and optional examinations set by Ofqual.